dfuchsgruber/Violet/README.md

 # Violet_Sources

 This is the repository of Pokémon Violet.
 It can be used to build the project from source instead of applying a patch or to get an insight into how the features work.
+This README describes the repository rather than the project itself.
+Visit the project [website](http://wodkarhr.github.io/Violet_Sources/) for information about the game.

 ## Requirements